sigp/rust-bls-remote-signer/README.md

 * Response
   * Returns `200` and a JSON containing the `signature` field, as a string representation of an hexadecimal value.
-  * Returns `404` if there is no private key matching the given public key.
+  * Returns `404` if there is no secret key matching the given public key.
   * Returns `400` on malformed JSON payloads.

 ## Build instructions